Key Takeaways

 registered agent is usually only an individual registered in a state in which an LLC wishes to file articles of incorporation with the authority to receive official state communications on behalf of the LLC.
 Registered agents rarely have any role within an LLC beyond this responsibility.

-To learn more about the positions in an LLC and how to create an article of incorporation that reflects your management goals for your LLC, you can post your legal need on UpCounsel’s marketplace.
+If you need help with understanding what are the positions of members of an llc, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.